 The ORSA process is a key component of the Risk Management system which aims at assessing the adequacy of the solvency position and the risk profile on a current and forward-looking basis.
-As stated in section A.1., due to the envisaged sale of the company, the forward looking basis is subject to the new owner of LFL.

 The CRO (Chief Risk Officer) is responsible for the preparation of the ORSA Report and is supported by the GHO CRO in terms of methodological support, process definition and reporting templates.
 The GHO process is cross referenced in all companies' processes and consistent with Strategic Planning process.